-11.2.1 In the event of a death in the immediate family of a regular full-time and regular part-time employee, three days off to a maximum of twenty-four (24) hours with pay shall be granted to attend the funeral or complete burial arrangements for each death which occurs during a calendar year.
-A regular part-time employee shall receive a pro-rata share of bereavement leave based on their standard hours in a workweek.
-Immediate family shall be defined as spouse, father, mother, foster parent, brother, sister, child, foster child, grandparent, or grandchild of the employee or like relatives of the spouse of the employee.
-Immediate family includes biological, adopted, step or foster members.
-An additional three days of bereavement leave may be granted if authorized by the Prosecuting Attorney or designee in writing if the employee is required to travel out of state to attend the funeral or complete burial arrangements.
+11.2.1 In the event of a death in the immediate family of a regular full-time and or regular part-time employee, three (3) working days off to a maximum of twenty-four (24) hours with pay shall be granted to grieve the loss of a family member, attend the funeral, or complete burial arrangements for each death which occurs-during a calendar year. -A regular part-time employee shall receive a pro-rata share of bereavement leave based on their employee's standard hours in a workweek.
+Immediate The family members to whom this section applies are shall be defined as spouse, domestic partner, parent father, mother, foster parent, siblingbrother, sister, child, foster child, grandparent, or grandchild of the employee or like relatives of the spouse or domestic partner of the employee, or other person with whom the employee had lived "in loco parentis," and like relatives of the spouse/domestic partner of the employee. -Immediate fFamily members also includes biological, adopted, step, in-law, or foster members.
+"In loco parentis" shall mean those persons who had day-to-day responsibility to care for and financially support the employee on a long-term basis, when the employee was a child.
+Proof of such relationship may be required.
+A biological or legal relationship is not necessary.
+An additional three (3) days of bereavement leave may be granted if authorized by the Prosecuting Attorney or designee in writing if the employee is required to travel out of state to attend the funeral or complete burial arrangements.

-11.2.2 Authorized use of the additional bereavement leave in Article 11.2.1 for out-of-state travel may be taken from either the employee's accrued sick leave balance or from the employee's accrued vacation leave balance, accrued compensatory time, or accrued personal holidays at the employee's option.
+11.2.2 Authorized use of the additional three (3) days of bereavement leave in Article 11.2.1 for out-of-state travel may be taken from either the employee's accrued sick leave balance, or from the employee's accrued vacation leave balance, accrued compensatory time, or accrued personal holidays at the employee's option.
 Additional sick leave may be used in conjunction with the death of an immediate family member if qualifying under current sick leave provisions.

 11.3 - Reserve Military Leaves.
-Such leave of absence shall be granted as provided in RCW 38.40.060, for periods of required military duty, training or drills, not exceeding a total of twenty-one (21) workdays during each year beginning October 1^{st} and ending the following September 30^{th} , provided the request for such leave is in writing and accompanied by a validated copy of military orders.
-Employees entering military services for more than twenty-one (21) days, who have requested leave as prescribed above, shall be granted leave as provided by applicable state and federal statutes.
-Such leave will be in addition to any vacation to which an employee might otherwise be entitled.
+Such leave of absence shall be granted as provided in RCW 38.40.060, for periods of required military duty, training or drills, not exceeding a total of twenty-one (21) workdays during each year beginning October $1^{st}$ and ending the following September $30^{th}$ , provided the request for such leave is in writing and accompanied by a validated copy of military orders.
+Employees entering military services for more than twenty-one (21) days, who have requested leave as prescribed above, shall be granted leave as provided by applicable state and federal statutes. -Such leave will be in addition to any vacation to which an employee might otherwise be entitled.